Anthony Braxton: Career

 Shortly after returning to Chicago, Braxton's cousin told him about the Association for the Advancement of Creative Musicians and he attended a concert.
-After the performance he met Roscoe Mitchell, who invited him to come practice with, and later join, the group.
+After the performance he met Roscoe Mitchell, who invited him to practise with, and later join, the group.

 Braxton played over ten instruments on his 1968 debut, 3 Compositions of New Jazz, the influences for which he identified as Paul Desmond, Ornette Coleman, Eric Dolphy, Jackie McLean, Karlheinz Stockhausen, Miles Davis, James Brown, and the Chicago Transit Authority(Chicago).
 The album's trio arrangement included Leroy Jenkins and Wadada Leo Smith, with Muhal Richard Abrams joining on the B-side recordings.

 In 1969, Braxton recorded the double LP For Alto.
 There had been occasional unaccompanied saxophone recordings (notably Coleman Hawkins' "Picasso"), but For Alto was the first full-length album for unaccompanied saxophone.
 The work has been described as "one of the greatest solo saxophone records ever made, and maybe one of the greatest recordings ever issued" and "an album of solo free improvisation that still remains a paragon of technical, aesthetic and emotional excellence".
 The album influenced other artists like Steve Lacy, Joe McPhee, and Evan Parker, who went on to record their own solo albums.
 Tracks on For Alto were dedicated to Cecil Taylor and John Cage, among others.

 Braxton was initially pessimistic about making a living as a working musician and began hustling chess, but in 1970 he joined pianist Chick Corea's trio with Dave Holland (double bass) and Barry Altschul (drums) to form the short-lived avant garde quartet Circle.
 After Corea left to form the fusion band Return to Forever, Holland and Altschul remained with Braxton for much of the 1970s as part of a quartet that variously included Kenny Wheeler, George E. Lewis, and Ray Anderson.
 The core trio plus saxophonist Sam Rivers recorded Holland's Conference of the Birds.
 In 1970, Muse released his album Creative Construction Company, with the group of the same name, consisting of Richard Davis (bass), Steve McCall (drums), Muhal Richard Abrams (piano, cello), Wadada Leo Smith (trumpet), and Leroy Jenkins (violin)—the album was released in the late 1970s by the Italian label, Vedette, under the title, Muhal.
 Creative Orchestra Music 1976 was inspired by jazz and marching band traditions.
 Braxton also recorded duets with George Lewis and Richard Teitelbaum in the 1970s.